G20 Innovation League must put ‘people at the centre of digitalisation’

 It was also a Russian startup that took home first prize in the AI category - Ntechlab.
 This new company has developed facial and vehicular recognition algorithms that are record-breaking in terms of both speed and accuracy.

 An Italian startup, Zerynth, won second most votes in the IoT and Wearables category.
 Their IoT platform is an 'ecosystem' of hardware-software tools which optimizes industrial processes, energy consumption, predictive maintenance, and the retrofit of industrial machines.
-The winner in this category was Poka, from Canada, which they describe as "Facebook for factories" - a communication system for industries to use.
+The winner in this category was Poka, from Canada, which they describe as "Facebook for factories" - a communication system for use, literally, on an industrial scale.

 In the Smart Cities and Mobility category, French startup Virtuo Technology took home the gold with their eco-friendly “car streaming” rental service.
 In the words of co-founder Karim Kaddoura, “streaming – you want it, you click it, you have it.
 Why wouldn’t you stream cars too?
 Car ownership will be the exception, this will be the norm.”

-“We owe it to ourselves, to the cities and to the planet,” he summarised, in a phrase that could apply to the green revolution in general.
+“We owe it to ourselves, to the cities and to the planet,” he summarised.

 After the prize-giving and speeches, we heard from the official representative of the G20 incoming Indonesian Presidency, Semuel Pengerapan.
 He spoke via livestream from Bali, where next year’s summit will take place, with the intention to “uphold the high standard that the Italian Presidency has set on this event.”
 Pengerapan spoke of "a new partnership" between the two countries and said if we "recover together, we recover stronger."